Swedish Meatballs

 Using a Heavy Duty Mixer Makes This Recipe Much Easier for the Home Chef.
 5 Pounds of Meat Form the Basis of This Recipe.
 GGA Image ID # 17604abbb2

-Keeping the Lid off Allows You To Add Ingredients Much Easier, but It Requires That You Use Your Hands To Keep the Meat From Spilling Over the Top.
+Keeping the Lid off Allows You To Add Ingredients Much Easier, but It Requires You to Use Your Hands To Keep the Meat From Spilling Over the Top.
 GGA Image ID # 1760dc70e1

 Checking the Mixture for Thoroughness of the Mixing.
 GGA Image ID # 1760d7677e